selinawj/Reviews-Classifier/README.md

 A sentiment analysis assignment using text classification.

-Purpose is to classify app reviews from app store based on mined training data into respective categories.
-Present classifiers support 5 categories: Education, Finance, Game, Social &amp; Weather.
+Purpose is to classify app reviews from app store based on mined training data into respective categories by experimenting on various text pre-processing approaches.

+Present classifiers currently only support 5 categories of app reviews from Education, Finance, Game, Social &amp; Weather.

+**FEEDBACK: Include App Review Titles for Classification**